-Budgeting should be leveraged as a channel for communicating the institutional strategy.
-When each department understands its unique role in fulfilling the vision, including specific goals and objectives, and is able to communicate needs while keeping the College or University's mission at the forefront - "strategy" suddenly becomes an actionable, integral part of your budgeting culture.
+Budgeting should be leveraged as a channel for communicating the corporate strategy.
+When each department understands its unique role in fulfilling the vision, including specific goals and objectives, and is able to communicate needs while keeping the company's mission at the forefront - "strategy" suddenly becomes an actionable, integral part of your budgeting culture.
 Having the right budgeting software on board can help make this possible.
 Here are some of the benefits: